-Birth doulas provide continuous support, for women and couples, through pregnancy, labour and birth and the immediate postnatal time.
-Postnatal doulas provide flexible practical and emotional support postnatally for new mothers and families in their own homes.
+Birth doulas provide continuous support through pregnancy, labour and birth and the immediate postnatal time.
+Postnatal doulas provide flexible practical and emotional support postnatally for families in their own homes.
 Some doulas work as both birth and postnatal doulas, while others work only as birth doulas or postnatal doulas.
+Find out more below.

-Antenatally, a birth doula will usually meet with the mother-to-be (and her partner if applicable) at least twice, and be available for phone or email support as questions or concerns arise.
+Antenatally, a birth doula will usually meet with the client at least twice, and be available for phone or email support as questions or concerns arise.
 They will have the opportunity to talk over any concerns, work out their birth preferences and get to know their doula.

 A birth doula will then go ‘on call’ towards the end of pregnancy (typically around 38 weeks) and will then be available 24/7.
 The doula will then go to their client(s) when they ask during labour, typically before they transfer to a place of birth (if planning a hospital or birth centre birth) or the midwives arrive (with a home birth).

 During Labour a doula provides emotional, practical and informational support to their client(s), adapting to what is needed.
 The doula is able to offer help and suggestions on comfort measures such as breathing, relaxation, movement and positioning.
 If applicable, the doula can also encourage the partner to participate in the birth to a level at which they feel comfortable.
 The doula’s most important role is to provide nurturing, continuous support and reassurance.

 The doula will then stay with their client(s) until after baby is born and the new family are settled and happy.